-Sabino Morera is an Associate Professor of Latin American and Hispanic Studies.
+Sabino Morera is an Associate Professor of Latin American and Hispanic Studies and Program Coordinator for Spanish Language Studies.
 He has over 25 years of experience teaching content-based language and translation courses in Spanish and English both in Costa Rica and the U.S. As a MIIS alumnus with a diverse background, he believes that multidisciplinary and multicultural training has broadened his professional outlook which he brings into the classroom.

 Sabino Morera is a professional language educator, translator and interpreter.
 He is currently an Assistant Professor where he teaches content-based Spanish language courses in the various masters programs.
 He has extensive experience working as a free-lance translator and interpreter for the Costa Rican government, the U.S. Embassy and multiple international organizations.
 He has also undertaken studies in international affairs and diplomacy and has served as Minister Counselor for Cultural Affairs and Education of the Costa Rican Embassy in Washington, D.C.